UPPMAX/linux-command-line-201/docs/sessions/scripting/README.md

 !!! info "Conclusions"

     - Bash can do most things one expects from a programming language
-    - A bash script starts with a shebang: `#!/bin/bash`
+    - A Bash script starts with a shebang: `#!/bin/bash`
-    - A bash script can be made executable: `chmod +x greeter.sh`
+    - A Bash script can be made executable: `chmod +x greeter.sh`
-    - A bash script can be run by writing `./` in front of the filename:
+    - A Bash script can be run by writing `./` in front of the filename:
       `./greeter.sh`
-    - A bash script can use variables: `greeting="Hello"`
+    - A Bash script can use variables: `greeting="Hello"`
-    - A bash script can run bash commands and store the result in a variable:
+    - A Bash script can run Bash commands and store the result in a variable:
       `n_files=$(ls | wc --lines)`
-    - A bash script can ask the user for input: `read name`
+    - A Bash script can ask the user for input: `read name`
-    - A bash script can do conditionals:
+    - A Bash script can do conditionals:

       ```bash
       if [[ name -eq "Bond" ]]`